Magica De Spell: Appearance

 Magica is an anthropomorphic white duck with a yellow-orange bill, legs, and feet.
 She has black hair, purple eye shadow and typically wears a black dress.
 In the 2017 reboot of DuckTales, her feathers are green instead of white and she wears a cape with a hood.
-After she has lost her magical powers at the end of the first season, her feathers became white as can be seen at the end of the finale.
-She manages to get her magic back in the Season 3 episode, "The Phantom and the Sorceress!".
+After Magica loses her magic powers at the end of the first season, her feathers became white.
+She later returns to her original appearance after regaining her magic in the third-season episode "The Phantom and the Sorceress!".

 Publication history

 De Spell first appeared in "The Midas Touch", first published in Uncle Scrooge #36 (December 1961).
 According to Barks, he intended to create her as another recurring antagonist for Scrooge in addition to the Beagle Boys and Flintheart Glomgold.
-But in contrast to Witch Hazel from Trick or Treat — first released on October 10, 1952 — or Mad Madam Mim, she would not be in the image of the ugly old hag usually associated with witches.
+In contrast to Witch Hazel from Trick or Treat — first released on October 10, 1952 — or Madam Mim, she would not be in the image of the ugly old hag usually associated with witches.
 Barks instead decided to create a witch who was young and beautiful, so he took inspiration for her look from Italian actresses Gina Lollobrigida and Sophia Loren.
 He also wanted her to be seductive, amoral, and somewhat threatening.
 In a later interview, Barks identified a similar figure from the comic strips of Charles Addams as another source of inspiration for Magica, namely Morticia Addams of The Addams Family.

-All in all, Barks drew nine stories with Magica: The Midas Touch in 1961; Ten-Cent Valentine, The Unsafe Safe, and Raven Mad in 1962; Oddball Odyssey, For Old Dime's Sake, and Isle of Golden Geese in 1963; The Many Faces of Magica de Spell and Rug Riders in the Sky in 1964.
-In the latter, Barks tried to increase the usability of the character by having plots turn on other magic artifacts, here a flying carpet, not always having to repeat the joke about Scrooge's first coin.
+All in all, Barks drew nine stories with Magica: The Midas Touch in 1961; Ten-Cent Valentine, The Unsafe Safe, and Raven Mad in 1962; Oddball Odyssey, For Old Dime's Sake, and Isle of Golden Geese in 1963; The Many Faces of Magica de Spell, and lastly Rug Riders in the Sky in 1964.
+In the latter, Barks tried to increase the usability of the character by having plots turn on other magic artifacts – here, a flying carpet – not always having to repeat the joke about Scrooge's first coin.
 Magica also appeared as an antagonist in the Wizards of Mickey comic series as part of a trio of sorceresses who all had rivalries with each other.